Was it medical negligence, or just one of those things?

 What is finger amputation compensation?

-Finger amputation happens for many reasons, including accidents at home or at work.
-However, it can also be caused by medical negligence, such as the misdiagnosis of a serious disease like sepsis.
+Finger amputation happens for many reasons, including medical negligence, such as the misdiagnosis of a serious disease like sepsis.
 You can claim compensation if you have suffered due to the negligent actions of a medical professional, that has led to your finger being amputated needlessly.

 Types of finger amputation compensation